Sapian: Demographics

 In the 2020 census, the population of Sapian was 26,697 people, with a density of sigfig 26,697/105.24.

-Languages
+Language

 Capiznon and Hiligaynon are the main languages of Sapian, but Aklanon is also spoken and understood due to its proximity to Aklan.

 The town center

 In the center of town (or poblacion) is a well-maintained park known simply as the plaza.
 It is the venue of many celebrations especially during the town fiesta.
 The people of Sapian show lavish cultural and religious celebrations from July 22 to 26 each year in honour of their patron saint Santa Ana.

 A few meters away from the plaza is the municipal hall which holds local government offices.
 Next to it is the barangay hall and health clinic.
 Nearby is Sapian Elementary School, two big churches, the Catholic Church and the Aglipayan Church, and the public market.

 About one kilometre from the town center is Sapian National High School and Capiz State University (CAPSU) Sapian Campus.